 When, deep down, you're not sure it will actually change anything.

-And, if your brain screamed ‘Absolutely not,’ that’s not drama—it’s your future self begging you not to donate another year to the same playbook.
+And if your brain just screamed 'Absolutely not' — that's not drama.
+That's your future self begging you not to donate another year to the same playbook.

 This one doesn't get said out loud.
 Ever.